BorisPolonsky/LearningTensorFlow/README.md

 # LearningTensorFlow

-Backup the codes when learning TensorFlow.
+Backup of the codes I used when learning TensorFlow.